blefebvre/aem-phonegap-starter-kit/README.md

 Using the PhoneGap CLI, build and deploy your application to the iOS Simulator with the following command:

     phonegap run ios

+### Using with VLT

+To use vlt with this project, first build and install the package to your local CQ instance as described above.
+Then cd to `src/main/content/jcr_root` and run

+    vlt --credentials admin:admin checkout -f ../META-INF/vault/filter.xml --force http://localhost:4502/crx

+Once the working copy is created, you can use the normal ``vlt up`` and ``vlt ci`` commands.

 ### Uninstall